 Rules for good writing fluctuate from decade to decade.
-Classics that have survived generations, full of point of view shifts (head hopping), long narrations and descriptions of settings) are considered poor writing by today’s standards.
-The truth is, writing is judged good or bad based on one person’s feelings, taste and opinions.
-When enough people agree with an opinion it becomes a rule.
+Classics that have survived generations, full of point of view shifts (head hopping), long narrations and descriptions of settings are considered poor writing by today’s standards.
+Writing is judged as good based on one person’s feelings, taste and opinions.
+When enough people agree with an opinion, it becomes a rule.
 These rules remain steadfast until another arises offering a different perspective.
-When enough people agree with the new perspective it supersedes the previous opinion and we have a new rule.
+When enough people agree with the new perspective, it supersedes the previous opinion and we have a new rule.

 The rules in God’s law and the rules for writing have a similar con.
 Rules do not guarantee success.
 The Pharisees were adamant about obeying the letter of the law.
 Their zeal to obey every rule blinded them to God’s intent for giving them law and they failed to recognize him when he walked among them in the person of Jesus.
 The law that should have led them to life produced death.
 Jesus sacrificed to free us from the letter of the law because the letter of the law kills but the Spirit of the law gives life (2 Corinthians 3:6).